giuliofrey/slurm_ollama/README.md

 ```

 Once the repository is cloned, you need to modify the following scripts to suit your environment:
+- `slurm_config.txt`: update the SLURM configuration settings as needed.
 - `pull_models.sh`: pulls llama.3.1:8b, you can change this to any other model available on Ollama.
 - `test.sh`: uses a curl command to test the Ollama server, you can modify the URL or parameters as needed.
 - `run_python.sh`: specify the Python environment or virtual environment you want to use.